 The most significant population growth and increase in purchasing power is occurring in countries where English isn’t spoken or isn’t the primary language.
 If US companies want to continue growing, they will eventually have to think about reaching a global audience and ensuring messages resonate in their customers’ home languages.

 One company who recognized this trend and took advantage of it is Survey Monkey.
-A recent article in the First Round Review, points out that when Selina Tobaccowala joined the company as President and CTO, 85 percent of the company’s business was done in English.
+A recent article in the First Round Review points out that when Selina Tobaccowala joined the company as President and CTO, 85 percent of the company’s business was done in English.
 That number is currently 55 percent with a future goal of having it be just 25 percent.

 For some companies it can take 12-18 months to internationalize their code and launch their first foreign site.
 But with the help of a translation management system Survey Monkey was able to launch in a dozen new languages in just half that time.
 The project paid almost immediate dividends for the company as the increase in website traffic and new subscribers offset the cost.
-Companies that don’t embrace international growth and expand beyond domestic markets could soon be left behind by competitors.

 In emerging markets, consumers are more likely to have a smartphone than a computer.
 For example a Pew Research Center report notes that with improved mobile networks in sub-Saharan Africa, mobile phones are reaching a critical mass in that region.
 As a result individuals will be coming online for the first time on a mobile device.